Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 Environmentally Responsible

 VDCI utilizes an integrated pest management approach to safely and effectively reduce mosquito populations.
-All mosquito control materials used in Boulder County have been shown to be non-carcinogenic by the National Cancer Institute, and are registered for use by the Environmental Protection Agency (EPA).
+The National Cancer Institute has shown that all mosquito control materials used in Boulder County are non-carcinogenic and are registered for use by the Environmental Protection Agency (EPA).

 Educational Materials and Clinical Guidelines